 Total Area 433 sq ft

-The property is for sale on the remainder of a 999 year lease (virtual freehold) on the basis of vacant possession.
+The property is for sale on the remainder of a 999 year lease (985 years remaining) (virtual freehold) on the basis of vacant possession or by FRI lease - terms to be agreed.

 The premises have a 25% share of the buildings maintenance and insurance premium.
 Last years insurance cost was £182.